-AP Guidance Section APU Components (To be attached to the APU) Chec
+AP Guidance Section APU Components (To be attached to the APU) ck if uded

-➤ Update/Submit A) through G) ANNUALLY :
+Update/Submit A) through G) ANNUALLY:

-n/a A) Transmittal Letter- (submit by email with electronic or scanned original signatures) ĺΧ]
+N/A A) Transmittal Letter- (submit by email with electronic or scanned original signatures) > <

-n/a B) APU- (submit entire APU electronically only) IX.]
+N/A B) APU- (submit entire APU electronically only)) <

-2, 3, or 4 C) Estimate- of the number of lower income minority older individuals in the PSA for the coming year X]
+2, 3, or 4 C) Estimate- of the number of lower income minority older individuals in the PSA for the coming year <

-7 D) Public Hearings- that will be conducted ĹΧ
+7 D) Public Hearings- that will be conducted) <

-n/a E) Annual Budget
+N/A E) Annual Budget (CDA has not yet released FY 22-23 budget)

-10 F) Service Unit Plan (SUP) Objectives and LTC Ombudsman Program Outcomes sΧ
+10 F) Service Unit Plan (SUP) Objectives and LTC Ombudsman Program Outcomes <

-18 G) Legal Assistance X]
+18 G) Legal Assistance <

-Update/Submit the following only if there has been a CHANGE or the section was not included in the 2020-2024 Mark Changed Changed (C or N/0 d
+Update/Submit the following only if there has been a CHANGE or the section was not included in the 2020-2024 Area Plan.
+Mark Change Change or N/C) C

-5 Minimum Percentage/Adequate Proportion X
+5 Minimum Percentage/Adequate Proportion (included for reference) Х

-5 Needs Assessment X
+5 Needs Assessment Х

 9 AP Narrative Objectives:

 9 System-Building and Administration N, /A

-9 Title IIIB-Funded Programs X
+9 Title IIIB-Funded Programs Χ

-9 Title IIIB-Transportation X
+9 Title IIIB-Transportation Χ

-9 Title IIIB-Funded Program Development/Coordination (PD or C) N/ Ά
+9 Title IIIB-Funded Program Development/Coordination (PD or C) N, /A

-9 Title IIIC-1 X
+9 Title IIIC-1 Χ

-9 Title IIIC-2 X
+9 Title IIIC-2 Χ

-9 Title IIID X
+9 Title IIID Χ

-20 Title IIIE-Family Caregiver Support Program X
+20 Title IIIE-Family Caregiver Support Program Х

-9 - HICAP Program X
+9 HICAP Program Χ

-12 Disaster Preparedness X
+12 Disaster Preparedness Χ

-14 Notice of Intent-to Provide Direct Services X
+14 Notice of Intent-to Provide Direct Services Х

-15 Request for Approval-to Provide Direct Services X
+15 Request for Approval-to Provide Direct Services Χ

-16 Governing Board X
+16 Governing Board Χ

-17 Advisory Council X
+17 Advisory Council Χ

-21 Organizational Chart(s) X
+21 Organizational Chart(s) Χ

-TRANSMITTAL LETTER
+22 Assurances Χ

-2020-2024 Four Year Area Plan/ Annual Update Check one: ☐ FY 20-24 ☐ FY 21-22 ☐ FY 22-23 ☒ FY 23-24
+TRANSMITTAL LETTER 2020-2024 Four Year Area Plan/ Annual Update Check one: ☐ FY 20-24 ☐ FY 21-22 ☑ FY 22-23 ☐ FY 23-24

-This Area Plan is hereby submitted to the California Department of A Governing Board and the Advisory Council have each had the opportuning process and to review and comment on the Area Plan.
-The Advisory Council, and Area Agency Director actively support the plat community-based systems of care and will ensure compliance with this Area Plan.
-The undersigned recognize the responsibility within establish systems in order to address the care needs of older individual caregivers in this planning and service area. rtunity to participate in the Governing Board, inning and development of the assurances set forth in each community to 1Edward Saliba (Type Name) Signature: Governing Board Chair 1 3 16/23 Date 2.
-Ren Ramshaw (Type Name) Signature: Advisory Council Chair 4 14 23 Date 3.
-Jamie Sharma (Type Name) Signature: Area Agency Director 9 18 23 Date
+AAA Name: Fresno-Madera Area Agency on Aging PSA 14 This Area Plan is hereby submitted to the California Department of Aging for a pproval.
+The Governing Board and the Advisory Council have each had the opportunity to p articipate in the planning process and to review and comment on the Area Plan.
+The Governing g Board, Advisory Council, and Area Agency Director actively support the planning and development of community-based systems of care and will ensure compliance with the assuran nces set forth in this Area Plan.
+The undersigned recognize the responsibility within each comm nunity to establish systems in order to address the care needs of older individuals and the neir family caregivers in this planning and service area.
+1. John Sears (Type Name) Signature: Governing Board Chair 1 Date of the property of the pro 522 e 2.
+Ren Ramshaw (Type Name) Signature: Advisory Council Chair Date 2022 e 3Jamie J. Sharma (Type Name) Signature: Area Agency Director Dat 2022 e